 The Power of First-Person Visualization

 Neville Goddard‘s success stories are a big example of effortless manifestation.
-And some important learnings from the story that are worth remembering are:
+Here are key lessons to remember:

 Practical Steps for Effective Visualization